pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 </div>

 ### Make Assets as Small as Possible
 In addition to making as few requests as possible to load styling and scripts, the loaded files should be as small as possible.
-Both Drupal's Advanced Aggregation and WordPress' Autoptimize have options for further minifying or "uglifying" your CSS and Javascript.
+Both Drupal's [Advanced Aggregation](https://www.drupal.org/project/advagg){.external} and WordPress' [Autoptimize](https://wordpress.org/plugins/autoptimize/){.external} have options for further minifying or "uglifying" your CSS and Javascript.

 #### Local Minification
 Many of us have a build step, for tasks like compiling Sass, as part of our development workflow.
 Adding a minification step when generating resources is easy.
 For CSS use [CSSNano](https://github.com/ben-eb/cssnano){.external} and for JavaScript use [UglifyJS](https://github.com/mishoo/UglifyJS2){.external} or [Closure Compiler](https://developers.google.com/closure/compiler/){.external}.